← Back to Species Directory

 Species identity

-Ophiopholis aculeata lives on the seafloor where it feeds on suspended particles, detritus, and small food items.
-It helps connect benthic habitats to the wider food web in subpolar ecosystems.
+Ophiopholis aculeata is a brittle star that lives on the seafloor in cold northern waters.
+It feeds on suspended particles, detritus, and small food items from the benthic environment and helps connect surface production to bottom communities.

 Where it lives